NeuroNexa/test/README.md

 source install/local_setup.bash
 ```

-Repeat the ROS build on the master Jetson if you plan to run the router there for debugging.
+If ROS 2 is not available on a Jetson (for example, on the master when only the CLI fallback will be used), you may skip this step and rely on `titati_can_router`, but the ROS node provides parity with the original bring-up scripts.

 ## 2. Deployment Sequence